GHDS-DEV/GHDS-DEV/README.md

 **`Student of Analysis and Development of Systems`**

 Hello!
 My name is Gabriel Henrique, I am 24 years old and I am starting my career in the area of technology, currently studying Systems Analysis and Development.
 From an early age I am passionate about technology and, in my free time, I enjoy playing video games.
-I am always looking to learn more and develop my skills to grow professionally in the area. 👋🏿
+I am always looking to learn more and develop my skills to grow professionally in the area.
+##

+- Pronouns: he/him 🐈‍⬛
+- I am working on small projects for study 🧑🏿‍💻
+- Currently my level of English and beginner, but I am practicing.😉

 ### 🤖 Languages & Technologies